 - Now post the libraries files in the Library folder of your Proteus software.

-- Once you are done, then restart your Proteus software and in the components search for Flame Sensor as shown in below figure:
+- Once you are done, restart your Proteus software and in the components, search for Flame Sensor, as shown in the below figure:

-- Now select this module and place it in your work space and it will look some thing as shown in below image:
+- Now select this module and place it in your workspace and it will look something as shown in the below image: